bidule21/MetaShot/misc/WorkingDoc.md

 * Provide hunting related information such as sun rise and set times

 Web Page interface (might be possible if we store all data, and do a hybrid app)
+* We will collect user data and store it on the web

 Allow users to view there shooting/shot records online.
 * Would require us to store all data and credential management.